-DB Schenker’s 2020 sustainability strategy is set to bring economic, social and environmental improvements to Kenya’s industrial fabric
+The 2020 sustainability strategy of DB Schenker Kenya is set to bring economic, social and environmental improvements to Kenya’s industrial fabric.

 DB Schenker continues to apply its globally-leading logistics expertise on a more local scale in Kenya courtesy of a socially responsible ethos that has helped ingratiate the heavyweight into the region for more than 50 years.